Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 # Conclusion

 At the start of this post I have no idea of how good Cranelift optimizations were.
 Ideally it would be able to automatically figure out all the optimizations that we came up in the first part.
-At the other end, this would emit suboptimal machine code, and be slower than our handcrafted implementation.
+At the other end, it would emit suboptimal machine code, and be slower than our handcrafted implementation.

 In the end, we verified that the second scenario didn't occur, the generated code was actually faster than our implementation.